bpype/blender-studio-pipeline/scripts-blender/README.md

 |Lighting Overrider |Create, manage and apply python overrides in a flexible and reliable way.
 |Pose Shape Keys |Manage and maintain shapekeys for rigging.
 |Render Review |Review renders from Flamenco with the sequence editor.

-Download release packages of the above add-ons from the [Add-on Release Table](https://studio.blender.org/pipeline/addons/overview) page.

-Download previous release of the above add-ons from the [Releases](https://projects.blender.org/studio/blender-studio-pipeline/releases) page.